 What do I need to apply for the Peer Specialist Certification?

 Completing the 13 Core Courses is the first step in the process.
-To learn more about the Certification Board and the requirements for different levels of certification, visit their website: http://nypeerspecialist.org/
+Visit the NY Peer Specialist Certification Board website to learn more about requirements for different levels of certification.

 What else can I do to learn about using the APS site?

-For step by step instructions related to managing your courses and certificates, visit the online APS User Guide at https://aps-community.org/user-instructions
+For step-by-step instructions related to managing your courses and certificates, visit the online APS User Guide.

 Still Have Questions?

 New York Peer Specialist Certification Board